 I would often say to liberals, what are you going to do that are against ever having a gun or getting trained in the use of a firearm?

-By the way, see firearm sales are up.
+By the way, see, firearm sales are up.

-I'm gonna recommend to you.
+I'm going to recommend to you.

 What gun do you think I should get?

-And I said, Well, what gun would you like to get trained in the use of?
+And I said, well, what gun would you like to get trained in the use of?

-Because they're not it's not a toy.
+Because it's not a toy.

 That's how they did it.